Ukiyo-e Prints

 ゆきわ

 The snow circle or ring motif: "Although the snowflake was not one of the dominant motifs among Japanese crests, the stylized 'snow ring' enclosure... became a popular and elegant convention.
 Apart from its obvious beauty, snow was also regarded as an auspicious sign of a bountiful year to come - possibly because winter snows meant spring rivers and fertilization of the soil.
 In early Japanese court society, the year's first snowfall became the occasion both for festive snow-viewing parties and for official meeting to decide appointments for the coming year."
+(Quote from: The Elements of Japanese Design, by John W. Dower, p.
+42)

 This motif also appears as a decorative pattern or occasionally as a title cartouche.